Is Joanna From ‘Fixer Upper’ Leaving The Show? She And Chip Dogged By Rumors They’re Quitting

 Joanna And The Cosmetics Line Chicanery

-Back in late April 2017, an attention-grabbing headline began popping up on Facebook and other social media sites: “”HGTV Nightmare: Joanna Gaines Leaves Show To Start Cosmetics Line.”
+Back in late April 2017, an attention-grabbing headline began popping up on Facebook and other social media sites: “HGTV Nightmare: Joanna Gaines Leaves Show To Start Cosmetics Line.”
 Clever image manipulation made it look like the article was from Cosmopolitan.

 ‘Fixer Upper’s’ Joanna Gaines: ‘Always trust your instincts’ https://t.co/qI5swWbUMR pic.twitter.com/HDo4q76iWe